danbee/danbarber.me/_posts/2018-01-21-building-a-keyboard.markdown

 problem with these plates is that some of the switches are not held particularly securely due to the extra cut outs.
 After some fruitless searching I decided to get my own plate cut out of 1.5mm stainless steel.
-This was relatively expensive—about double a pre-cut plate—but it meant I got exactly what I wanted.
+This was relatively expensive—about double the price of a pre-cut plate—but it meant I got exactly what I wanted.

 The plate was cut by [Lasergist](http://lasergist.com).